code-w0lf/babylon-course/README.md

 # babylon-course

 Babylon.JS course from https://www.udemy.com/course/single-multiplayer-game-development-in-webgls-babylonjs/ re-written in typescript and using node.
+The course is a walkthrough on making a simple shooter game along with introducing the basic principals of Babylon.JS.
+It is a great course and I highly recommend it, but the only downfall is that it uses vainala javascrip and no package managers.
+The main goals of this project are:

+- Learning the Babylon.JS library
+- Create an identicall game to the course using TypeScript and node.
+- Doing my best to provide orginised and well written code.

 ## Installation